In May 1949, Massachusetts Calls on US State Department to Send an Ambassador to the Newly Created Republic of Ireland

 Several months later, on September 3, 1949, South Boston's U.S. Congressman John W. McCormack also wrote a letter to State Secretary Acheson, stating that "sending a diplomatic representative with the rank of Ambassador would strengthen the ties of friendship that has existed between Ireland and the United States for many years."

-Four years later, the United States appointed William Howard Taft as the first U.S. Ambassador to Ireland.
-He had previously been an officer of the ECA (Marshall Plan) and had worked in Dublin for three years, completing his mission in 1951, according to The Boston Globe.
-Ambassador Taft and his wife Barbara were received enthusiastically by Irish officials when they returned in May, 1953.
+The first U.S. Ambassador to Ireland to speak Gaelic was William Howard Taft, who was appointed in May 1953.
+Taft had previously been an officer of the ECA (Marshall Plan) and had worked in Dublin for three years, completing his mission in 1951, according to The Boston Globe.

 Read story here about the Republic of Ireland Act that led to Ireland severing ties with Great Britain in 26 of the 32 counties.